anantkumarclasses/anantkumarclasses.github.io/_tabs/about.md

 # Testimonials

 > "Sir is very friendly to the students and one can feel free to ask doubts any time.
 He goes to the depth of any topic and simplifies the complex ones.
-He kept me motivated during my JEE prep and is one of the reasons I’m in IIT Kharagpur today."
+> He kept me motivated during my JEE prep and is one of the reasons I’m in IIT Kharagpur today."
 > — **Nilabrata Mondal**, IIT KGP (2023–27)

+> "It is very difficult to pen down the beautiful experience that I had during my two years of 10+2 studies here.
+Sir used to explain physics with the help of
+> real life incidents and small experiments that made us learn concepts by heart.
+Sir inspired me a lot."
+> — **Dhrubajyoti Gupta**

 > "Anant Sir changed the way of visualizing any problem in Math and Physics.
 His teaching impacted not just exams but how I think in engineering too.
 Forever grateful."
 > — **Saidutt**, JEE 2014 Batch

+> "Academics has never been boring for a single day - learning newer approaches to the same problem,
+> exciting quizzes and assignments, unlimited doubt solving and cracking the most difficult olympiad problems.
+I have conversed with many friends in IITR and not
+> everyone was as lucky as me to have such a teacher.
+Thanks to Anant Sir for being a constant source of guidance."
+> — **Sutirtha Biswas**, IIT Roorkee Graduate

 > "I think I never really learnt much in college, but the zeal Sir ignited in me during school pushes me forward even today.
 That is why I pursued a PhD at IIT Madras."
 > — **Niladri Satpathi**, PhD Scholar, IIT Madras